PROJECT EXHIBITION FILM PUBLICATION EVENT

 RIPPLE RIPPLE RIPPLING:

-DRY STONE HOUSE FOUNDATION
+DRYSTONE HOUSE FOUNDATION

 Southwest corner of Bedford Square, London, UK.